deeheber/Danielle-s-Blog/src/content/blog/scheduler-dlq-followup.md

 tags: ["ai", "aws", "serverless", "tutorial"]
 ---

+> **Update:** The async changes below didn’t fix my Scheduler timeout issue.
+I’m keeping this post for historical reasons because I learned a lot about async execution with AgentCore and Strands.
+>
+> I thought it worked because an existing DLQ message kept the alarm in its alarm state, and I hadn’t had searches that triggered new job alerts.
+I missed the duplicate-email behavior.
+>
+> I ended up disabling Scheduler retries and removing the DLQ and CloudWatch alarm, accepting the risk of a missed search.
+>
+> My AgentCore application code sends error notifications and success emails, including when there are no matches.
+>
+> Silence tells me to investigate.
+It could mean the search failed or the notification didn’t arrive.

 A while back I wrote about [letting an AI agent do your job searching](/blog/job-search-agent/).
 That post ended with a quirk I couldn't explain.
 EventBridge Scheduler would invoke my agent, the agent would run fine, I'd get the email, and the invocation would land in the dead letter queue anyway.
 Every single time.

 I figured I was either doing something wrong or hitting an AgentCore bug.
 Turns out it was neither.